Tensor Completion with Nearly Linear Samples Given Weak Side Information: Preliminaries

 and depicted in Figure \ref{fig:decomposition}.
-The higher order SVD (HOSVD) specifies a unique Tucker decomposition in which the factor matrices $Q_1 \dots Q_t$ are orthonormal and correspond to the left singular vectors of the unfolding of the tensor along each mode.
-Furthermore, the slices of the core tensor $\Lambda$ along each mode are mutually orthogonal with respect to entrywise mutiplication, and the Frobenius norm of the slices of the core tensor are ordered decreasingly and correspond to the singular values of the matrix resulting from unfolding the tensor along each mode \cite{de2000multilinear}.
-The direct relationship between the HOSVD and the SVD of each of the unfoldings of the tensor provides direct method to compute the HOSVD and thus the multilinear rank from complete observation of a tensor.
+The higher order SVD (HOSVD) specifies a unique Tucker decomposition in which the factor matrices $Q_1 \dots Q_t$ are orthonormal and correspond to the left singular vectors of the unfolded tensor along each mode.
+Furthermore, the slices of the core tensor $\Lambda$ along each mode are mutually orthogonal with respect to entrywise multiplication, and the Frobenius norm of the slices of the core tensor are ordered decreasingly and correspond to the singular values of the matrix resulting from unfolding the tensor along each mode \cite{de2000multilinear}.
+The direct relationship between the HOSVD and the SVD of each unfolded tensor provides a direct method to compute the HOSVD and thus the multilinear rank from complete observation of a tensor.

 If the CP-rank is $r$, the Tucker-rank is bounded above by $(r,r,\dots r)$ by constructing a superdiagonal core tensor.
 If the Tucker rank is $(r_1, r_2, \dots r_t)$, the CP-rank is bounded by the number of nonzero entries in the core tensor, which is at most $r_1 r_2 \cdots r_t / (\max_{\ell} r_{\ell})$ \cite{de2000multilinear}.
 While the latent factors of the HOSVD are orthogonal, the latent factors corresponding to the minimal CP-decomposition may not be orthogonal.
 For simplicity of presentation, we will first consider a limited setting where there exists a decomposition of the tensor into the sum of orthogonal rank-1 tensors.
 This is equivalent to enforcing that the core tensor $\Lambda$ associated to the Tucker decomposition is superdiagonal, or equivalently enforcing that the latent factors in the minimal CP-decomposition are orthogonal.
 There does not always exist such an orthogonal CP-decomposition, however this class still includes all rank 1 tensors which encompasses the class of instances used to construct the hardness conjecture in \cite{BarakMoitra16}.
 Our results also extend beyond to general tensors as well, though the presentation is simpler in the orthogonal setting.